The sanctions landscape is constantly changing. Navigating its interconnected global complexities requires expert advice.

-The wide-reaching prohibitions and trade restrictions imposed by the United Nations, European Union and the UK Government can affect business dealings with Government bodies, corporates and individuals.
-With criminal penalties or large fines being imposed for breaches of sanctions and export controls, including for circumventing these restrictive measures, the consequences of falling foul of these prohibitions can be severe.
+Wide-reaching prohibitions, trade restrictions and export controls imposed by the United Nations, European Union and the UK can affect any business’ activities and the consequences of falling foul of these prohibitions can be severe.

-Our sanctions experts sit within a team of almost 200 litigators and include former senior members of the Crown Prosecution Service.
-We are based in London with access to the best local specialist law firms in the relevant jurisdictions through our networks and relationships.
-We are not part of a large global firm tied to using a local office.
+To meet this regulatory challenge, our sanctions experts sit within a team of over 300 litigators with expertise in a broad range of disputes.
+Though we are based in London, we have access to the best local specialist law firms around the world (including the EU and the US) through our networks and relationships.
+We are not part of a large global firm obliged to use a local office.

 We have a depth of experience across the sanctions landscape and have advised clients on regulatory challenges involving sanctions in numerous contexts, including:

 - Advising family offices, private equity, and lenders on potential acquisitions and financing arrangements that encounter financial or trade sanctions issues.

 - Advising clients in relation to their operations and global supply chains, ensuring that they are compliant with the international sanctions regime.

 - Advising clients on the ramifications of sanctions issues arising in a commercial context (such as the designation of a counterparty) and assisting with termination scenarios and any ensuing litigation or arbitration.

 - Advising clients with frozen or seized assets and engaging with banks and other financial institutions, as well as law enforcement agencies, in relation to the recovery of such assets.

 - Advising companies and individuals in relation to their exit strategies from jurisdictions subject to sanctions regimes, including the Russian markets.

 - Advising a sovereign state to help it design and build a phased escalation plan to implement sanctions against adverse actors in the event of deteriorating geopolitical relations.